HTML Working Group T. Berners-Lee

 ' tag.
 Additionally, the end tags of some other elements, such as Paragraph (`

 ', `', and `' are equivalent, whereas `&' is different from `&'.
 In a start-tag, the element name must immediately follow the tag open delimiter `<'.
 2.2.4.
 Attributes In a start-tag, white space and attributes are allowed between the element name and the closing delimiter.
 An attribute typically consists of an attribute name, an equal sign, and a value, though some attributes may be just a value.
 White space is allowed around the equal sign.
-The value of the attribute may be either: * A string literal, delimited by single quotes or double quotes and not containing any occurrences of the delimiting character.
-NOTE - Some historical implementations consider any occurrence of the `>' character to signal the end of a tag.
-For compatibility with such implementations, when `>' appears in an attribute value, it should be represented with a numeric character reference.
-For example, `' should be written `' or `'. * A name token (a sequence of letters, digits, periods, or hyphens).
-NOTE - Some historical implementations allow any character except space or `>' in a name token.
-In this example, is the element name, src is the attribute name, and `http://host/dir/file.gif' is the attribute value: A useful technique for computing an attribute value literal for a given string is to replace each quote and space character by an entity reference or numeric character reference as follows: ENTITY NUMERIC CHARACTER REFERENCE CHAR REF CHARACTER DESCRIPTION TAB Tab LF Line Feed CR Carriage Return Space " " " Quotation mark & & & Ampersand For example: Note that the SGML declaration in section 13.3 limits the length of an attribute value to 1024 characters.
-Attributes such as ISMAP and COMPACT may be written using a minimized syntax.
+The value of the attribute may be either: * A string literal, delimited by single quotes or double quotes and not containing any occurrences of the delimiting character. * A name token (a sequence of letters, digits, periods, or hyphens) In this example, img is the element name, `src' is the attribute name, and `http://host/dir/file.gif' is the attribute value: NOTE - Some historical implementations consider any occurrence of the `>' character to signal the end of a tag.
+For ompatibility with such implementations, when `>' appears in an attribute value, it should be represented with a numeric character reference, such as in: `'.
+A useful technique for computing an attribute value literal for a given string is to replace each quote and space character by an entity reference or numeric character reference as follows: ENTITY NUMERIC CHARACTER REFERENCE CHAR REF CHARACTER DESCRIPTION TAB Tab LF Line Feed CR Carriage Return Space " " " Quotation mark & & & Ampersand For example: NOTE - Some historical implementations allow any character except space or `>' in a name token.
+Attributes values must be quoted only if they don't satisfy the syntax for a name token.
+Note that the SGML declaration in section 13.3 limits the length of an attribute value to 1024 characters.
+Attributes such as ISMAP and COMPACT, may be written using a minimized syntax.
 The markup:

 can be written using a minimized syntax: